castorfou/guillaume_blog_old/_posts/2021-11-01-logbook-November.md

 back after a nice vacation break + some catchup to do for work.

+to use iphone as a webcam on linux or windows: https://www.iriun.com/ (but not detected as a webcam in linux)

 **Wednesday 11/24**

 getting this message when pushing to gitlab: remote: GitLab: File <my_large_file>  is larger than the allowed size of 100 MB